10 College Degrees For People with Green Thumbs

 Careers in the plant industry that don’t involve physical labor

-Plant-related work do not always require physical labor.
+Plant-related work does not always require physical labor.
 The purpose of some jobs is to beautify outdoor areas.
 Some of these jobs require a degree and involve design work, whereas others require you to work directly in the dirt with your hands and tools.

 Landscapers